 What is Electroconvulsive Therapy or ECT?

 Electroconvulsive Therapy (ECT) is a safe, efficient and sometimes life-saving treatment used to treat specific mental health conditions.
-It has been practised for the last 75 years.
+It has been practiced for the last 75 years.
 During ECT, a small dose of well-controlled electric current is administered near the forehead of a patient to stimulate his/her brain cells.
 This produces convulsions (seizures) for a few seconds.
-This procedure is done under anaesthesia so that the patient is unaware of the passage of electrical current and the convulsions are suppressed.
+This procedure is done under anesthesia so that the patient is unaware of the passage of electrical current and the convulsions are suppressed.
 The entire process lasts for a few minutes; and patients generally regain consciousness in about 15 – 20 minutes.

 Who benefits from ECT?